polymerdao/developer-hub/docs/learn/Features.md

 :::

 Polymer Hub is a networking protocol that connects Ethereum rollups by sharing state updates among them.
-Polymer Hub utilizes the IBC protocol, where a blockchain receives light client updates from a counterparty chain.
+Polymer Hub utilizes IBC primitives, where a blockchain receives light client updates from a counterparty chain.
 Polymer Hub empowers rollups to verify any event emitted on any other chain through light client updates.

 ![image (42)](https://github.com/user-attachments/assets/6453a27c-eae8-4c4c-b339-7c00a4d709fd)